RamezIssac/django-erp-framework/docs/source/usage/tutorial_1.rst

 Two things are worth highlighting here

 1. The Base Classes from which we subclassed the Client, Product and SimpleSales models.
-   Ra comes with a set a `Base Classes` that orchestrate the system integration, here we used BaseInfo, BasePersonInfo, and QuanValueMovementItem.
+   Ra comes with a set a `Base Classes` that orchestrate the system integration, here we used EntityModel, and QuantitativeTransactionItemModel.
    You do not need to worry about them too much now, but for you reference you can read more about :ref:`base_classes`.

    Here is the short version.

-   | **BaseInfo**: is the Base class from which all other base classes are derived.
+   | **EntityModel**: is the Base class from which all other base classes are derived.
-   | **BasePersonInfo** is a subclass of BaseInfo, plus some usual data that would be needed when recording a person data (namely address, telephone, email)
-   | **QuanValueMovementItem**: is the base class of a transaction and provide useful fields usually needed for any transaction, like `refer_code`, `doc_date` , `quantity` , `price`, `discount` and `value`
+   | **QuantitativeTransactionItemModel**: is the base class of a transaction and provide useful fields usually needed for any transaction, like `refer_code`, `doc_date` , `quantity` , `price`, `discount` and `value`

 2. The ``doc_type``